 Can a Sonicare toothbrush battery be replaced?
 How do I remove the battery from my Sonicare toothbrush?

-Considering the complexity of the process and the manufacturer’s explicit statement about replacing a Sonicare battery, it seems to be a wiser bet to simply bite the bullet and get a new toothbrush.
-Choose from one of this set of best electric toothbrushes here.
+But consider the complexity of the process.
+And the manufacturer’s explicit statement about replacing a Sonicare battery.
+It seems to be a wiser bet to simply bite the bullet and get a new toothbrush.

 Philips Sonicare C3 Premium Plaque Control Brush Head